 III: The Rancor - Use ramps to build value before time runs out; Collect value on the 3 Bank

 Add-a-Ball: All of the major multiball scenes have an opportunity to add a ball.
 The FORCE targets will act as standups - hitting any target in the bank will spot a FORCE letter.
 These targets act on a timer; if a target has not been hit in a while, your progress will reset.
 Spelling FORCE will make the action button blink orange to indicate that Add-a-Ball is ready.
 To use the Add-a-Ball, hold the action button in for about one second.
 If you stack two major multiball scenes, you can earn two Add-a-Balls.
+Add-a-balls earned this way can be applied to any Mode/Victory, Hyperspace, or TIE Fighter Multiball and can be “banked” away for later use.

 Victory Multiball: Completing any of the Wizard modes for each planet will begin a Victory Multiball round.
 Complete every shot on the playfield to win a Medal; completing them again will advance the Medal from Bronze to Silver to Gold.
 The higher ranked your Medals are, the more score you obtain at the beginning of the final Wizard Mode for completing the modes.